jinyizh/LeetCodeProblems/README.md

 # LeetCode Problems
 Solutions for all the LeetCode problems that I have done so far.
-Most of the problems are done in Java, but I also write solutions in Elixir.
+Most of the problems are done in Java, and I also write solutions in C++ and Elixir.

 ## Table of Content
 ---